Quantum circuit simulation of linear optics using fermion to qubit encoding: Conclusions

 \section{Conclusions}

-We have proposed an efficient method for the digital simulation of linear-optical networks by using the property that suitably entangled fermions can effectively behave like bosons.
-Unlike the existing B2QE protocols, our approach provides a simple and intuitive extension of an ideal bosonic system to a non-ideal one by introducing additional internal degrees of freedom.
-We successfully executed a digital simulation of the HOM dip for partially distinguishable photons with our method using the IBM Quantum and IonQ cloud services.
+We have proposed an alternative method for the digital simulation of linear-optical networks by using the property that suitably entangled fermions can effectively behave like bosons.
+Unlike other existing B2QE protocols, our approach provides a simple and intuitive extension of an ideal bosonic system to a non-ideal one by introducing additional internal degrees of freedom.
+As a proof of concept, we designed quantum circuits for generating the Hong-Ou-Mandel dip by varying particle distinguishability.
+We successfully executed a digital simulation using the IBM Quantum and IonQ cloud services for the ideal boson case.
+For the partially distinguishable boson case, we showed the validity of our scheme with a classical simulation using Qiskit's qasm.

 The obvious extension of our B2QE approach would be the non-number-conserving bosonic system simulations, such as Gaussian boson sampling~\cite{Hamilton2017} and molecular simulations~\cite{huh2015}.
 However, confining the infinite bosonic Hilbert space to the finite qubit Hilbert space will intrinsically generate errors for the non-number-conserving bosonic problems.
 In future work, we will attempt to optimize the required resources and errors induced by the confinement.
 We also intend to develop another efficient quantum algorithm for computing the matrix permanent~\cite{huh2022fast} based on our B2QE protocol.
 With the help of the new B2QE protocol, we envisage developing efficient qubit-based quantum algorithms for bosonic systems, e.g., the boson sampling with nonideal photons, the Bose-Hubbard model, and the spin-boson model.